 - Knowledge of the latest technologies in CAD, visualisation and rapid prototyping

-The programme leader for BA (Hons) Product Design, Terry Watson, contributed to an article in The Independent exploring the benefits of a degree in product design.
-You can read the article, including his advice for applicants, here.
+Our programme leader, Terry Watson, contributed to an article in The Independent exploring the benefits of a degree in product design.

 Markeaton Street is a 15 minute walk from Kedleston Road, and is serviced by regular free site shuttle buses.